 The Nebraska Chapter 16-1 Executive Officer shall act as an intermediary between the Commander and chapter members.
-Additionally, the Executive Officer is the second in command to the Commander, and shall assume all responsibilities and duties of the Commander in his absence.
+Additionally, the Executive Officer is the second in command to the Commander, and shall assume all responsibilities and duties of the Commander in their absence.

 ARTICLE 6 DUTIES OF OFFICERS

-Section 1.
-The Nebraska Chapter 16-1 Commander (President) will preside over all meetings of the Chapter; act as ex-officer member of all committees, issue the call for regular and special Nebraska Chapter 16-1 Chapter meetings, schedule regular elections, and are sure they are held IAW this constitution, and carry out the directives of the Nebraska Chapter 16-1.
+The Commander (President) will preside over all meetings of the Chapter; act as ex-officer member of all committees, issue the call for regular and special Nebraska Chapter 16-1 Chapter meetings, schedule regular elections, and are sure they are held IAW this constitution, and carry out the directives of the Nebraska Chapter 16-1.
 The Treasurer and Secretary positions are both accountable to the Nebraska Chapter 16-1 Commander and the Nebraska Chapter 16-1 Commander is allowed to temporarily fill these positions as required.

-Section 4.
-The Nebraska Chapter 16-1 Treasurer will collect dues/track and prepare/ maintain other forms of income due to the association, maintain the accounting books, make payments from the associations’ funds when so ordered by the Chapter Officers, sign all associations’ checks, and make regular reports of the Chapter financial status to the Chapter Officers, State Representative and the general membership.
+The Treasurer will collect dues/track and prepare/ maintain other forms of income due to the association, maintain the accounting books, make payments from the associations’ funds when so ordered by the Chapter Officers, sign all associations’ checks, and make regular reports of the Chapter financial status to the Chapter Officers, State Representative and the general membership.
 The Nebraska Chapter 16-1 Treasurer will be required to file all the necessary forms and paper work as required by the State and Federal regulatory agencies (i.e. IRS Tax Forms).
 One (1) other designated BOD member will also be a cosigner on the account.
 A complete Treasurer’s Report will be forwarded to the Secretary prior to the Monthly Meeting for inclusion into the Official Minutes.
 The Treasurer will also schedule and prepare an annual audit for presentation to the Chapter at a meeting no later than May of that year.
 An audit should be conducted by the Treasurer and at least one (1) member of the BOD after the taxes are paid.
 A Contingency Fund will be set up as a fund (amount to be determined by the full membership) currently $1,000.00, on an annual basis.
 This fund is intended for emergency use for a Veteran in need and shall be dispensed by the BOD.
 A Request for Funds Form will be filled out completely before a Vote and a decision is made.
 All avenues of funding will be exhausted prior to any Chapter Contingency Funds are distributed.

-Section 5(a).
 The Quartermaster (QM) (appointed–non BOD) will be responsible for the ordering and distribution of the CVMA controlled items from the CVMA Store. ( i.e. Full Member Patch) and will work closely with the Chapter Treasurer for accountability of funds associated with merchandise sales and purchases.

-Section 5(b).
 The Road Captain (s) (RC) and Tail Gunner (s) (TG) (appointed–non BOD) will be responsible for the safety and security of the Chapter on runs, whether they are local or long distance.
 They will prepare and brief the Chapter riders before every run and provide guidance of the route to be taken.
 The designated RC will also maintain and supply to the Tail Gunner the appropriate voice / listening devices for runs that he/she deems appropriate.
 The Tail Gunner will be the last in the line of the Chapter riders and provide safety from the rear and direct traffic for safety of those riders.
 He/she will also have the capability to communicate with the RC to advise of any problems or changes in traffic conditions, either visually or verbally at all times during the run.
 Refer to Nebraska 16-1 Combat Veterans Motorcycle Association Ride Protocol

-Section 7.
 The Nebraska Chapter 16-1 Officers constitute the Executive Board (BOD) of the Chapter, responsible for the execution, through its officers of the authorized policies, by majority votes, fills vacancies in any office of the Nebraska Chapter 16-1 and submits to the Chapter meetings and recommendations affecting the policies of the Chapter which have been previously approved.

 ARTICLE 7 MEETINGS

-Section 1.
 A quorum for conducting business shall be those present at any given meeting.

-Section 2.
 See DUTIES OF OFFICERS, Article 6, and Section 1.

-Section 6.
 An agenda will be made before each meeting with input from the Executive Committee (BOD) and included in the following items in accordance with Parliamentary procedures (Robert’s Rules of Order) and CVMA Nebraska Chapter 16-1 Rules of Order: